TIBCOSoftware/flogo-contrib/trigger/timer/README.md

 }
 ```

-### repeating = true
+### Repeating
-Configure the Trigger to run a flow immediately and repeating every hours|minutes|seconds. "notImmediate" set to true, the trigger will not fire immediately in this case the first execution will occur in 24 hours.
-If set to true the first execuction will will occur immediately.
+Configure the Trigger to run a flow repeating every hours|minutes|seconds.
+If "notImmediate" set to true, the trigger will not fire immediately.
+In this case the first execution will occur in 24 hours.
+If set to false the first execuction will will occur immediately.

 ```json
 {